Visualisation of causality and sequential action

 Points of interest

 (1) Unlike in formal logic, in modal logic there is an additional dependent relation between cause and effect, the 'conterfactual dependence'.
-If Z is not also counterfactually dependent on X, there is no transitivity according to most logicians.
-If not, we call it sequential action.
+If y is counterfactually dependent on x and z is counterfactually dependent on y, but z is not also counterfactually dependent on x, then there is no transitivity.
+If this is the case, we call it sequential action.

 (2) Embedding an SVG image in a node is possible, but if that SVG also contains an image, the browser won't see it.
 Besides that technical problem, there is also an epistemological argument not to do so.
 Between different scientific disciplines there is always an unruly zone where rules and terminology are incompatible.
 For example, while redundancy is seen as positive in ecology, redundancy in logic and information theory are to avoid.
 Ditto for metereology and climate science, between biology and sociology, and so on.
 This is due to different abstaction levels and different time scales.
 There is also absolutely no intention to abolish the disciplines, but rather to cooperate across the boundaries of the disciplines.